CasparComputer/meta-confirm/README.md

 * node 6.3.1 tested locally and with external app
 * node 6.5.0 tested locally and with external app
 * node 6.9.1 tested locally and with external app
-* node 7.2.1 tested locally
+* node 7.2.1 tested locally and with external app

 Depending on if you need as part of your testing framework or as part of an application, use the appropriate npm install: